kwahid/C3_sarcopenia_data_descriptor/README.md

 # C3_sarcopenia_data_descriptor

 ## Repo for code related to Sarcopenia Data Descriptor.
 For Fuller Lab at MD Anderson Cancer Center.
-Pre-print available at: LINK TO BE INSERTED Corresponding image sets generated from this code are avaliable on Figshare (LINK TO BE INSERTED). <br>
+Pre-print available at: https://www.medrxiv.org/content/10.1101/2022.01.23.22269674v1.
+Corresponding image sets generated from this code are avaliable on Figshare (10.6084/m9.figshare.18480917). <br>

 ### This repo contains the following files: <br>
 #### Jupyter notebook of code implementation (nifti_conversion_github.ipynb). <br>